China Rushes To Build New Hospital For Virus Within 10 Days - UrduPoint

 Dozens of excavators and trucks were filmed working on the site by state broadcaster CCTV.

-Construction began as reports surfaced of bed shortages in hospitals designated to deal with the outbreak, which has now infected 830 people across China.
+Construction began as reports surfaced of bed shortages in hospitals designated as dealing with the outbreak, which has now infected 830 people across China.

 Xinhua said the new facility is aimed at "alleviating the shortage of medical treatment resources and improving the ability to care for patients".